Sequoia/sequoia.github.com/_content/posts/when-to-use-a-framework.md

 ### Prototyping

-If you're making a website for a business idea, using Rails & Bootstrap can get me up and running with layouts, login/auth, routing, admin screens, callout boxes, modals, etc. in less than a day, if you're familiar with the tools.
+If you're making a website for a business idea, using Rails & Bootstrap can get you up and running with layouts, login/auth, routing, admin screens, callout boxes, modals, etc. in less than a day, provided you're familiar with the tools.
 This is pretty amazing!

 ### Expediency

-One example of the first case was revealed to me by a friend, who was building a website for a client with Drupal.
-He wanted to implement search with [Solr](https://lucene.apache.org/solr/), and there was a Drupal plugin to do it, so he used that plugin.
+A friend was building a site with Drupal and he wanted to implement search with [Solr](https://lucene.apache.org/solr/).
+There was a Drupal plugin to do it, so he used that plugin.
 He was a skilled developer and could have written a CMS from scratch and implemented Solr search to boot, but this would have been a waste of time because **someone had already done it**.
 He wasn't using a framework out of ignorance or inability to complete the task without one, but out of expediency.

 Likewise, writing basic HTTP routing logic and query string parsing is not a herculean task, but if someone has done it already, why reinvent the wheel?
 A key component to this rationale, however, is that you _could_ do the task by hand if you wanted to.
 We'll discuss why this is important later...